RHUL-CS-Projects/graphfellow/docs/settings.md

 }
 ```

-The `Graph.data` object is just a means off passing data in from the same
+The `Graph.data` object is just a means of passing data in from the same
 source as the other config — unlike the Graph components, `data` has no
 associated methods.